On Meta-Prompting: Meta-Prompting

 The isomorphisms associated with the internal hom of a category are a map between morphisms of $\Hom_{\text{\textbf{Task}}}(Y, Z^X)$ and $\Hom_{\text{\textbf{Task}}}(X \otimes Y, Z)$.
 Let $\lambda \colon Y \rightarrow Z^X$ be one such morphism.
-In a task-category, by construction $Z^X$ is precisely the set of prompts from the input $X$ to the LLM output $Z$.
-Of interest to us is when $X$ is the system prompt (task description) and $Y$ is the user-provided content.
-In this case, $\lambda$ may be seen as selecting \underline{any} element from the prompt set $Z^X$ based on the user-provided content $Y$.
-From an applied perspective, this is a ``box''--a prompt--that takes in contexts and return prompts: a \emph{meta-prompt morphism}.
+In a task-category, $Z^X$ is precisely the set of prompts from the input $X$ to the LLM output $Z$.
+When $X$ is the system prompt (task description) and $Y$ is the user-provided content, $\lambda$ selects \underline{any} element from the prompt set $Z^X$ based on the user-provided content $Y$.
+From an applied perspective, this is a ``box'' (a prompt) that takes in contexts and return prompts: a \emph{meta-prompt morphism}.